Warning notification:Warning

 Internal abscesses

 You will usually be given antibiotics at the same time.
-This will help kill the infection and prevent it spreading.
+This will help kill the infection and prevent it from spreading.

 Percutaneous drainage